Logkesh/AvishkarFileUploader/README.md

-# FileUploader
+# Selfie Booth
 ## Avishkar
-Upload files directly into the folder
+Upload All The Project Pics